umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 ### Scoped/shared dependencies
 How do we solve different extensions that include the same dependencies and how do we prevent functionality/version clashes?

+### Internationalization
+How do we handle the localization of an extension?

 ## Contributors
 This RFC was compiled by: